911-Secure/Gatekeeper/README.md

 - Resolved the issue with the full list of local WiFi networks not always being returned
 - Cleaned up the UI in various places
 - Updated various pieces of informative text
+- Removed the white screen seen during initial installation (users are directed to enter their Name and Phone Number)

 ### 1.2.25
 - **Public Release**